IDENTITY THEFT PROTECTION

 - Report the fraud to the major credit bureaus:

 - Trans Union: 800.680.7289

 - Contact your local police and ask to file a report.
-Even if the police can’t catch the identity thief, having a police report can help you in clearing up your credit records later on.
+Even if the police can’t catch the identity thief, having a police report can help you clear up your credit records later on.

 - File a complaint with the Federal Trade Commission (FTC).
 Call the FTC’s identity theft hotline toll-free at 1 (877) IDTHEFT (438-4338).
 The hotline is staffed by counselors trained to help victims and take their complaints.
 You may also file a complaint online at FTC.

 We’re committed to safeguarding your privacy.
-To sign up for identity theft protection, visit the Deluxe Provent website.
+To learn more about identity theft protection, visit the Harland Clarke website.